 In conclusion, choice isn’t necessarily a bad thing, especially if it offers participants the potential for a smoother long-term path to retirement.
 Participants’ needs change.
 Markets change.
 Providing thoughtful, flexible options in key asset classes can help plan participants navigate those changes and is often in their best interest.

-This document is not intended to be legal or fiduciary advice or a full representation of all responsibilities of plan sponsors and advisors.
+This document is not intended to be legal or fiduciary advice or a full representation of all responsibilities of plan sponsors and financial professionals.

 Actively managed portfolios may fail to produce the intended results.
 No investment strategy can ensure a profit or eliminate the risk of loss.